Top 10 Smallest Butterflies in the World

 Listen to Article

 Even big butterflies are small in size.
-Even the largest ones, like the Queen Alexandra Birdwing, with a wingspan of 11 inches and a weight of 0.42 ounces, are able to be easily held in a man’s hand.
-But there are butterflies whose size is truly minuscule, for they evolved to be able to pollinate the smallest flowers or fill some other niche that can’t be filled by the bigger boys and girls.
+Even the largest ones, like the Queen Alexandra Birdwing, with a wingspan of 11 inches and a weight of 0.42 ounces, will fit in a human hand.
+But there are butterflies whose size is truly minuscule, for they evolved to be able to pollinate the smallest flowers or fill some other niche that can’t be filled by the bigger butterflies.
 This article lists 10 of the smallest butterflies in the world, from the largest of the smallest to the tiniest.

 Smallest Butterflies: Eastern Tailed Blue